Media Redundancy Protocol

 Step 4

-When using MRA mode, configure all devices and domain details.
+If you use MRA mode, configure all devices and domain details.

 Step 5

 Figure 5.
-PROFINET MRP inerfaces
+PROFINET MRP interfaces

 Step 6

-Compile the configuration and then download it to the PLC device.
+Compile the configuration, and then download it to the PLC device.

 Step 7